 Pretty much all these practice problems will require a calculator, thus most of them deal with accounting, corporate finance, or asset valuation.
 Economics, portfolio management, and miscellaneous mathematical concepts are also covered.
 There are zero ethics questions obviously.
 You should most definitely review the official materials and sit an actual practice exam if possible.

 There is a lot more CFA exam related websites than there were five or six years ago.
 Analyst Forums seems to have become a sales brochure for 3rd party study materials.
 I don’t have much experience with various commercial products, but I do know they are ‘shared’ excessively online.
-I try not to, you know, break the law.
+I try not to, break the law.

 When I was trying to improve some of the answers and explanations in my Excel files I discovered that Investopedia now has a very lengthy and thorough CFA Level 1 Study Guide.
 I haven’t read it in its entirety, but I did read the entire Ethics and Standards section.
 It was not brief and was written in a more frank manner than the official material.
 Although it can be good to get another explanation of some concepts such has how convertible bonds are handled when calculating diluted earnings per share, my fear with any non-official material that you may download online, including mine, is it will not 100% accurately reflect the material being tested or that it will contain errors.